radualex/vue-tv-shows/README.md

 ## Possible improvements

 - Finish the unit testing.
 Bring it to at least 80% coverage.
-- Highlight the selected tag.
-There's no feedback at the moment other than the data being changed in the scrollable.
 - The close ('x') button on the search does not work accordingly.

 ## Responsive view